-Char siu or sometimes spelled as char siew is a popular Chinese barbecued pork is one of the most delicious meat dish.
+'Char siu' or sometimes spelled as 'char siew' is a popular Chinese barbecued pork and is one of the most delicious meat dishes.
 Authentic char siu is made with particular pork cuts marinated with a mixture of sauces, condiments and aromatics.
-The meat is then glazed and roasted using the marinade which plays the most important role in resulting a perfect piece of char siu.
-However, choosing the right pork cuts also makes a difference to the taste.
+The meat is then glazed and roasted using the marinade which is the most important ingredient in resulting the perfect char siu.
+However, choosing the right pork cuts also plays an important role to the taste.

 In many Hong Kong, Singaporean or Malaysian restaurants, char siu has a hint of redness to it.
 It comes from the red food colouring to give it a nice shade.
-The red tone causes the char siu to be reddish around the edges and is visible when it is cut into slices.
+The red tone causes the char siu to be reddish around the edges which is clearly visible when it is cut into slices.
 For a natural shade of colouring, red fermented tofu is used instead in this recipe.

-Depends on your preference.
+This depends on your preference.
 The best cut to use is the pork butt which is also known as boston butt located on the back of the pig, just behind the head.
 Pork butt is popular for making char siu as it contains a good amount of marbled fats and connective tissues.
 When grilled or roasted slowly, the fats and connective tissues melt resulting in delicious flavours.

 Char Siu is also known as: Char SiewChinese Roasted BBQ Pork叉燒

 Lightly poke the pork shoulder using a fork.
 Place pork in a bowl or a zip lock bag and add the marinade.
-Make sure that the pork is well coated.
+Make sure that the pork is evenly coated.
 Leave pork to marinate overnight.

 Preheat oven to 220 degrees Celsius.
 Place marinated pork on a tray and cover with a piece of aluminium foil.
 Remove the aluminium foil after 15 minutes and glaze the pork with the excess marinade.